oslabs-beta/tkyo-drift/README.md

 ![Sample system specs: Intel Core i9 1300KF with 32 gbs of ram.](hardware.png)

 Your actual performance will vary depending on:
 - Hardware (CPU vs GPU, disk speed)
 - Token length and input size
 - Number and type of models used
 - Warm vs cold model state

-Depending on whether or not your workflow keeps the cache alive this system should be capable of ingesting **1–2 drift events per second per process** without bottleneck.
+Depending on whether or not your workflow keeps the cache alive this system should be capable of ingesting **1–2 inputs per second** without bottleneck.

-Higher throughput is achievable by **batching**, **spawning workers**, or **sampling selectively**.
+Higher throughput is achievable by **batching**, **spawning workers**, or using selective sampling methods to reduce the number of total function calls.

 Since the process is fully async and non-blocking, TKYO Drift can be safely parallelized across multiple server threads or microservice instances, allowing it to scale horizontally with user traffic if you need it to.